IntentArchitect/Docs/articles/whats-new/2024/12/index.md

 ### Search Everywhere

-The Search Everywhere dialog, allows you to quickly find aspects of your design using a unified, incremental search box which also supports abbreviation matching.
+The Search Everywhere dialog allows you to quickly find aspects of your design using a unified, incremental search box that also supports abbreviation matching.
-The Search is performed across applications, and the search results give full context on the search results to make easy to quickly identify the search result you are looking for.
+The search is performed across applications, and the search results provide full context to make it easy to identify the desired result.

 ![Search Everywhere Sample](images/search-everywhere.png)

-You can access the Search Everywhere dialog using it's shortcut (Ctrl+T).
+You can access the Search Everywhere dialog using its shortcut (Ctrl+T).

 Available from:

 - Intent Architect 4.4.0

-### SonarQube Module
+### SonarQube module

-This module installs the SonarQube IDE linter into your application, providing real-time code quality analysis and feedback on the quality, readability and complexity of the code.
+This module installs the SonarQube IDE linter into your application, providing real-time code quality analysis and feedback on the quality, readability, and complexity of the code.

 An example of some warnings raised by SonarQube (as well as other analysis tools):